jondot/hypertesting/README.md

 A declarative and contextual contract-driven testing framework for your API.

+✅ Use `integration` to compose an first-class [hypercontroller](https://github.com/jondot/hypercontroller) and [TypeORM](https://typeorm.io) based integration testing experience
-✅ Use `yaml` to describe your end-to-end test stories
+✅ Use `yaml` to describe your end-to-end acceptance tests stories
+✅ Write contextual acceptance tests without code - access previous request results, add custom scripts and generate test blocks in your YAML.
 ✅ Powered by [Jest](https://jestjs.io), [supertest](https://github.com/visionmedia/supertest) and Snapshot driven testing
-✅ Contextual and scripted - access previous request results, add custom scripts and generate test blocks in your YAML.
+✅ Custom response scrubbing for secrets and sensitive data
 ✅ Run as a standalone binary with `hytest`

 ## Quick Start